Enumclaw horse sex case: Aftermath

 Charles Mudede wrote that at the time of the incident, the residents of Enumclaw were shocked and angered by the event.
 In 2015, ten years after the incident, he wrote that Enumclaw residents were still unwilling to acknowledge what had happened.

 "2 Guys 1 Horse"

 Footage of Pinyan's first sexual encounter with a horse, where he, with the help of another person, receives rear-entry position anal sex from a male horse, began to circulate on the Internet after his death.
 The video is often incorrectly mistaken for Pinyan's last sexual encounter with a horse called Big Dick.
 The video was nicknamed "Mr. Hands" or "2 Guys 1 Horse".
 The video, intended originally to sexually gratify the viewer, became one of the Internet's first viral shock videos and was featured in the documentary Zoo.
-On his podcast The Joe Rogan Experience, Joe Rogan showed the video to two guests, Iliza Shlesinger and Josh Zepps, on two separate episodes.
-The Hodgetwins also reacted to the video.

 Zoo

 A documentary of the life and death of Pinyan, and the lives led by those who came to the farm near Enumclaw, debuted at the 2007 Sundance Film Festival under the title Zoo.
 It was one of 16 winners out of 856 candidates for the festival, and played at numerous regional festivals in the U.S. thereafter.
 Following Sundance, it was also selected as one of the top five American films to be presented at the prestigious Directors Fortnight sidebar at the 2007 Cannes Film Festival.